-Austrian EU Council Presidency Conference on
+Austrian Presidency of the EU Council Conference on

 Impact of Social Sciences and Humanities for a European Research Agenda – Valuation of SSH in mission-oriented research